a-patel/LiteXStorage/docs/Google.md

 # LiteX Google Cloud Storage
 > LiteX.Storage.Google is a storage library which is based on LiteX.Storage.Core and Google Cloud API.

-This client library enables working with the Google Cloud Storage Blob service for storing binary/blob data.
+This client library enables working with the Google Cloud Storage (Blob) service for storing binary/blob data.

-A very simple Wrapper for the Google Cloud Storage to handle container instantiations.

-A library to abstract storing files to Google Cloud.
-Small library for manage storage with Google Cloud.
-A quick setup for Google Cloud Storage.
+Small library to abstract storing files to Google Cloud.
+Quick setup for Google Cloud and very simple wrapper for the Google Cloud to handle bucket instantiations.

-Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Google Cloud integration with your system.
+Purpose of this package is to bring a new level of ease to the developers who deal with Google Cloud Storage integration with their system.

 ## Basic Usage